roshni-pahari/plotrix/README.md

   Type any natural-language description (“robot left on a deserted planet,” “teen hackers in a dream world”) and get the four best matches.

 - **AI-Generated Metadata**
-  Directors, cast, box-office, mood tags, similar titles—auto-enriched via MindsDB AI Tables.
+  Directors, cast, box-office,  similar titles—auto-enriched via MindsDB AI Tables, not present in the movie data.

 - **Interactive Q&A Bot**
   Ask follow-up questions (“Who directed it?”
 “Is there a twist?”) and get instant, context-aware answers.